Dr. Timothy Rhea

 Dr. Timothy B. Rhea is Director of Bands and Music Activities at Texas A&M University.
 As Director of Bands, he serves as administrative head of the university band program (1000 students), serves as conductor of the University Wind Symphony, and is the director of the nationally famous “Fightin’ Texas Aggie Band.”
 As Director of Performing Ensembles, he additionally oversees the activities of the jazz ensemble, orchestra, and choral programs.

-Currently in his twenty-second year, he came to Texas A&M University in June of 1993 following a year of public school teaching in LaPorte, Texas – near Houston.
+Currently in his twenty-seventh year, he came to Texas A&M University in June of 1993 following a year of public school teaching in LaPorte, Texas – near Houston.

 Dr. Rhea is a graduate of DeKalb, Texas High School and grew up in the music programs of the Texas public schools.
 He earned the Bachelor of Music Education with honors from the University of Arkansas where he was a private conducting student of Eldon A. Janzen.
 He earned the Master of Music in Wind Conducting from Texas Tech University where he studied with the late James Sudduth.
 During his time at Tech, he served as assistant conductor of the University Symphonic Band and graduate assistant director and musical arranger to the Texas Tech University Marching Band, where he worked with Keith Bearden.
 Dr. Rhea was awarded the Doctor of Musical Arts in Wind Conducting and Composition from the University of Houston in May of 1999.
 In July of 1999, he was awarded the Outstanding Young Bandmaster of the Year for the state of Texas from Phi Beta Mu.
 In December of 2000, Dr. Ray Bowen, former President of Texas A&M University, presented Dr. Rhea with the President’s Meritorious Service Award to Texas A&M University.